IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 where $$\text{logit}(x) = \ln(x / (1 - x))$$.

 Let us perform a prior predictive check for the conversion rate as well.
-Assuming a conversion rate of 0.025 (2.5%), we obtain the following prior probability density:
+Assuming a conversion rate of 2.5%, that is, $$\alpha_0 = \text{logit}(0.025)$$,
+we obtain the following prior probability density:

 ![](/assets/images/2025-08-01-guardrails/purchases-prior-1.svg)

-It can be seen that the density is mostly consentrated on, what one might consider, realistic conversion rates but allows for optimistic scenarios as well if that turns out to be the case.
+Here we assume 500 sessions per week and divide the sampled number of conversions by that number.
+It can be seen that the density is mostly consentrated on what one might consider realistic conversion rates but allows for optimistic scenarios as well if that turns out to be the case.

 To summarize, the conversion rate is modeled indirectly via the number of sessions with purchases in accordance with Equation 8 where the